-- ▶ Safeguards derived from the monitor's role: see previous page - ▶ Wide exceptions to payment holiday: the company is effectively required, during the moratorium, to pay moratorium debts and a wide range of pre-moratorium debts for which the company does not have a payment holiday, including accelerated financial debt see this page - ► Priority / protection from compromise for certain debts in subsequent proceedings: see this page and Annex E - ▶ Limitations on extensions: requirement for moratorium debts, and pre-moratorium debts for which the company does not have a payment holiday, to be discharged as a condition to most1 extensions - Restrictions on obtaining credit: during the moratorium, the company may not obtain credit ≥£500 unless the person extending the credit has been informed that a moratorium is in force - reducing the likelihood of the company incurring additional debts, and ensuring new prospective creditors only extend credit with their "eyes open" to the moratorium, not inadvertently - ► Right to challenge: - right to challenge monitor's or directors' actions on the grounds of (actual or prospective) "unfair harm" to the applicant
+- ▶ Safeguards derived from the monitor's role: see previous page - Wide exceptions to payment holiday: the company is effectively required, during the moratorium, to pay moratorium debts and a wide range of pre-moratorium debts for which the company does not have a payment holiday, including accelerated financial debt - see this page - ► Priority / protection from compromise for certain debts in subsequent proceedings: see this page and Annex E - ▶ Limitations on extensions: requirement for moratorium debts, and pre-moratorium debts for which the company does not have a payment holiday, to be discharged as a condition to most1 extensions - ➤ Restrictions on obtaining credit: during the moratorium, the company may not obtain credit ≥£500 unless the person extending the credit has been informed that a moratorium is in force reducing the likelihood of the company incurring additional debts, and ensuring new prospective creditors only extend credit with their "eyes open" to the moratorium, not inadvertently - ► Right to challenge: - right to challenge monitor's or directors' actions on the grounds of (actual or prospective) "unfair harm" to the applicant

 - potential right for a subsequent administrator / liquidator to challenge monitor's remuneration as excessive (if so provided by secondary legislation) - Safeguards permitting enforcement of financial collateral arrangements - ▶ New sanctions to deter abuse of the moratorium by dishonest / reckless directors, e.g., new offence of concealing or fraudulently removing company property or concealing information (during or in the 12 months prior to the moratorium) - ► Pension protections: - Pensions stakeholders must receive notices / documents in relation to a moratorium in respect of a relevant employer - The PPF has the right to challenge the monitor's or directors' actions during the moratorium, as if it were standing in the shoes of the pensions trustees / managers as a creditor - The PPF also has the right to vote as a creditor on a potential extension to the moratorium or (further to a court order in response to a challenge to directors' actions) participate in a creditor vote (on such matters as the court may direct).
 This operates to the exclusion of the pension trustees' voting rights, and the PPF must first consult the trustees - 1.
 Except where the extension is triggered by a CVA proposal or restructuring plan / scheme of arrangement see this chart. - 2.
-This expressly includes trade credit where the company is paid in advance for the supply of goods or services. - These provisions were not included in the draft Bill. - 4.
-The Pension Protection Fund (Moratorium and Arrangements and Reconstructions for Companies in Financial Difficulty) Regulations 2020, effective 7 July 2020.
-The Regulations must be approved by Parliament within 40 days in order to continue to be effective; we anticipate Parliament will approve the Regulations in their current form, without amendment. - 5.
+This expressly includes trade credit where the company is paid in advance for the supply of goods or services. - 3.
+These provisions were not included in the draft Bill. - 4.
+The Pension Protection Fund (Moratorium and Arrangements and Reconstructions for Companies in Financial Difficulty) Regulations 2020, with minor amendments in The Pension Protection Fund (Moratorium and Arrangements and Reconstructions for Companies in Financial Difficulty) (Amendment and Revocation) Regulations 2020. - 5.
 Unlike the PPF's exercise of creditor voting rights under a plan, which operate at the PPF's election, the PPF "stepping into the shoes" of the pension trustees' creditor rights in a moratorium appears to be automatic (albeit subject to the requirement to consult the trustees first).